Gimly-Blockchain/eosio-did-spec/docs/eosio-did-method-spec.md

 # 2. Design goals

 The design goals of the EOSIO DID Method Specification are to:
-1. Create a method spec that can be used for all blockchain powered by the non-modified EOSIO protocol
+1. Create a method spec that can be used for all blockchain powered by the non-modified EOSIO protocol.
-2. Support all relevant and non-depreciated features of EOSIO from version 2.0 (time weight permissions are not supported)
+2. Support all relevant and non-depreciated features of EOSIO from version 2.0 (time weight permissions are not supported).
+3. Support public, private and hybrid permission EOSIO blockchains.
-3. Blockchains that have modified the EOSIO protocol are not explicitly supported, but may still be compatible and use this method spec if there have not been any changes to the EOSIO account, permissions and key protocol.
+4. Blockchains that have modified the EOSIO protocol are not explicitly supported, but may still be compatible and use this method spec if there have not been any changes to the EOSIO account, permissions and key protocol.

 # 3. DID Method Schema: did:eosio